-In order for the student to receive the maximum amount of financial aid, all required paperwork must be filled out completely, signed wherever required, and submitted promptly.
+For the student to receive the maximum amount of financial aid, all required paperwork must be filled out completely, signed wherever required, and submitted promptly.
 Early applicants usually receive larger grant awards, and students can receive no aid before submitting all required forms.